esafirm/android-playground/README.md

 _Here come dat boi ~ o shit waddup!_

-A collection of samples about Libraries that's trending in Android developer community
+A collection of samples about trending and interesting libraries in Android developer community

 ## What's inside?